zitch8/Fatchum-2.0/README.md

 # Fatchum 2.0
-**Fatchum 2.0** is a recipe recommendation app built with Kotlin (Android) and a FastAPI backend.
-It helps users discover recipes using ingredients they already have.
-This app provide food recommendations using TF-IDF and cosine similarity.
+**Fatchum 2.0** is a recipe recommendation app built to help users discover delicious recipes using the ingredients they already have on hand.
+It's a simple, smart, and efficient way to reduce food waste and find your next favorite meal.

 ## Features
 **Mobile App (Kotlin)**